nrsyed/nrsyed.com/content/blog/pb-scraper3.md

 adds a layer of unnecessary complexity and potential bugs.
 We could also create a new WebDriver instance for each poll, but that introduces overhead.
 Either way, this would likely not be a bottleneck and I figured the easiest solution was to wait for each WebDriver GET request.

 We won't delve into the scrape_poll() function.
-It parses HTML with BeautifulSoup like we've seen.
+It parses the HTML from the Selenium WebDriver using BeautifulSoup like we've already seen.

 In the middle of scrape_thread(), we add the thread to the content queue: